 Now that you’ve created and applied your resource lock to your resource group, you can test it to confirm that it is being enforced.
 You will be attempting to delete the Network Security Group that was created earlier.

-Return to the PowerShell session that was used to create your Network Security Group and copy & paste the code below into your PowerShell script pane and run the script.
-Observe the result.
+Return to the PowerShell session that was used to create your Network Security Group.

-[Code Start]
+Create a new tab (File | New).

+Copy & paste the following code into your PowerShell script pane.

 Remove-AzureRmNetworkSecurityGroup -Name ProdPolicyTestNSGEurope -ResourceGroupName YourResourceGroupNameFromEarlier

-[Code End]
+Select the pasted code and press F5 to run the selection.
+Confirm the process by clicking Yes.
+Observe the result (you should see an error stating that the resource is locked).

+This is the end of this lab.
+Do not delete these resources, as they may be used in later labs.
+However, you should ensure that any existing VMs are in a stopped (deallocated) state, to conserve costs.